hatchddigital/fbfs/README.md

 working APP_ID in the `<head>` Facebook init code.

 ## Release History
+- v0.1.4 Fixing a bug with no preventDefault on user select and changing example markup to use buttons instead of a broken <a>
 - v0.1.3 Added new event for clearing the input with expected markup added to the example.
 Moved state-searching to the parent element wrapper not the input.
 - v0.1.0 Initial working plugin to allow searching and a simple callback when